mmvanheusden/dotfiles/README.md

 After installing, open/restart Konsole, and select the Fish profile.

-It is recommended to also set the Fish profile as the default profile
+It is recommended to also set the Fish profile as the default profile.